mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

-# Migration From v3 to v4
+# Migration from v3 to v4

 <p class="description">Yeah, v4 has been released!</p>